electrolytic nickel plating on aerospace parts

 Generally more cost-effective than electroless plating for large production volumes due to faster plating times and less chemical usage

-Improved Brazeability
+Improved brazeability

 Electrolytic nickel is used on some alloys to improve wettability during the brazing process creating stronger, more durable joints